-Monitoring of nesting status only was conducted at the Tom Gulch, Scotia Bluffs, Holmes Bluff, Shively Bluff, and Clapp Ridge sites as no timber operations were planned within the appropriate disturbance minimization buffers.
-Timber operations were completed prior to the breeding season within the 0.5-mile buffers on the South and West Runenburg sites in 2022.
-Survey points were inaccessible early in the season due to high flows on the Van Duzen River, and the sites were surveyed late in the season to in an attempt to determine nesting status.
-McCready Ridge was surveyed concurrent with operations per HCP requirements, but timber operations were completed prior to the second visit.
-The Stitz Creek potential nest cliff was surveyed due to potential timber operations within 0.5-mile, however no operations occurred during the 2022 season.
-Survey locations, dates, associated THPs, and status results for 2022 surveys are shown in Table 1.
+Monitoring of nesting status only was conducted at the Tom Gulch, Scotia Bluffs, Runenburg, , McCready Ridge and Clapp Ridge sites as no timber operations were planned within the appropriate disturbance minimization buffers.
+Timber operations occurred outside the breeding season within the 0.5-mile buffers on the Holmes Bluff and Shively Bluff sites in 2023.
+The Stitz Creek potential nest cliff was surveyed due to potential timber operations within 0.5-mile, however no operations occurred during the 2023 season.
+Survey locations, dates, associated THPs, and status results for 2023 surveys are shown in Table 1.